-- 1 A logging framework, called Log4p, to be used by Web portal developers, which, instantiated in the Web portal, is in charge of capturing information about user's behavior during the navigation of the portal and storing it in an XML-formatted log. - 2 A log analyzer, to be used by Web portal administrators, developed as a standalone application, which is responsible for analyzing the data gathered by the logger.
+- 1 A framework, to be used by Web portal developers, which, instantiated in the Web portal, is in charge of capturing information about user's behaviour during the navigation of the portal and storing it in an XML log. - 2 A logger analyzer, to be used by Web portal administrators, developed as a stand-alone application, which is responsible for analyzing the data gathered by the logger.

-3.1 Log4p: the Logging Framework
+3.1 The Logging Framework

-The purpose of the Logging Framework is to gather all of the user actions during the browsing of the portal and to store raw information in a set of log files in an XML format.
+The purpose of the Logger Framework is to gather all of the user actions during the browsing of the portal and to store raw information in a set of log files in XML format.

 The framework is composed of a server-side and a client-side module.
-The clientside module is responsible for "being aware" of the behavior of the user while he/she is browsing the portal pages.
+The client-side module is responsible for "being aware" of the behaviour of the user while he/she is browsing the portal pages.
 The server-side module receives the data from the client and creates and stores log files on the disk.

 Despite the required interactivity level, due to the availability of AJAX (Asynchronous JavaScript and XML), the new technology for increasing the interactivity of Web content, it has been possible to implement the client-side module of our framework without developing plug-in or external modules for Web browsers.
 Javascript has been used on the client to capture user interactions and the text-based communication between the client and the server has been implemented through AJAX method calls.
-The client-side scripts can be added to the portal pages with a light effort by the programmer.
+The client-side scripts are added to the portal pages with a light effort by the programmer.